Quantization on filtered manifolds: Introduction

+One motivation for this work is to construct a noncommutative counterpart of H\"ormander’s symbolic pseudodifferential calculus on filtered manifolds, formulated in terms of the natural noncommutative cotangent bundle.
+We show in Section \ref{sec:groupoid} that, upon restriction to the polyhomogeneous subcalculus, it agrees with the construction of van Erp and Yuncken~\cite{VeY1,VeY2}.
+Moreover, we believe that this approach is as flexible as H\"ormander’s calculus, allowing for the incorporation of $(\rho,\delta)$-type generalizations and the development of a corresponding semiclassical pseudodifferential calculus.

 In the mean time, the last decades have seen a rising interest of the PDE community for subelliptic operators~\cite{Arnaiz_Riviere,beauchard,Burq_Sun,CdVHT,CdV_Letrouit,Letrouit,Riviere}.
 The methods underlying these works have involved mainly Riemannian tools based on H\"ormander's calculus.
 These tools are very powerful and are the basis for microlocal and semiclassical analysis with various domains of applications, see for instance the seminal papers in control theory~\cite{BLR:92}, spectral geometry~\cite{CdV,zeldi}, homogeneisation~\cite{gerard,tartar}.
-However, recent works \cite{Arnaiz_Riviere,CdVHT,Riviere} suggest that they can be fruitful for subelliptic or subRiemannian questions only in the context of very low-dimensional contact manifolds.
-Beyond this, the non-commutativity inherent to subRiemannian and filtered settings seems to make any problem rapidly intractable.
-This reinforces the case for the construction of an adapted pseudodifferential calculus, with the goal of providing the tools for dealing with questions from PDEs in subRiemannian and subelliptic contexts.
+However, recent works \cite{Arnaiz_Riviere,CdVHT,Riviere} suggest that they can be fruitful for subelliptic or subRiemannian problems only in the context of very low-dimensional contact manifolds.
+Beyond this, the non-commutativity inherent to subRiemannian and filtered settings seems to make any semiclassical or microlocal question rapidly intractable when using the traditional (Riemannian) H\"ormander calculus.
+However, other approaches for instance via groupoids have recently given impressive results such as the proof in full generality of the Helffer-Nourrigat conjecture~\cite{HN,AMY}.
+This reinforces the motivation for the construction of an adapted {\it symbolic} pseudodifferential calculus, with the goal of providing the tools for dealing with questions from PDEs in subRiemannian and subelliptic contexts.